openshift-pipelines/pipelines-as-code/README.md

 ?
 Enter the Git repository url containing the pipelines (default: https://github.com/youruser/pac-demo):
 ?
 Please enter the namespace where the pipeline should run (default: pac-demo):
 !
 Namespace pac-demo is not found
 ?
 Would you like me to create the namespace pac-demo?
-(Y/n) ?
-Would you like me to create the namespace pac-demo?
-Yes ✓ Repository youruser-pac-demo has been created in pac-demo namespace ✓ A basic template has been created in .tekton/pipelinerun.yaml, feel free to customize it. ℹ You can test your pipeline manually with: tkn-pac resolve -f .tekton/pipelinerun.yaml | kubectl create -f- 🚀 You can use the command "tkn pac setup" to setup a repository with webhook
+Yes ✓ Repository youruser-pac-demo has been created in pac-demo namespace ℹ Directory .tekton has been created.
+✓ A basic template has been created in .tekton/pipelinerun.yaml, feel free to customize it. ℹ You can test your pipeline by pushing generated template to your git repository
 ```

 The above command would create a `Repository` CRD in your `demo` namespace which is used to determine where the